“Poxie! Chou biaozi!” cursed the naked man as he punched and kicked the prostitute. “Ni ge jianbi! Ni die wo yijing ba ni bi cao lan le!”

 “Ancient Rome?
 No, he just came from there.
 He brought a Roman woman named Attica with him to New Gary.
 It was his idea to send me to Chicago in the future.
 But I didn’t know he was a suspect in my disappearance until Wingyee told me.
 So we came here to see if I’m here.”

 “No old lady like you here.
 Maybe you go check old Rome too.”

-“Non capisco cosa sia successo,” said Giulia as she mashed the warm loaf of bread in her mouth while staring wide-eyed at Malmquist.
+“Non capisco cosa sia successo,” said Giulia as she clamped her mouth on the warm piece of flatbread while staring wide-eyed at Malmquist.
 “Cosa sta succedendo!”